 Indonesians have a more relaxed attitude towards time, as compared to most western countries.
 For foreigners, efficiency and speed are critical when it comes to business.

-With that being said, even though punctuality is important in Indonesia, but occasional delays, or even cancellation are tolerated due to unprecedented traffic, severe weather, etc.
+Even though punctuality is important in Indonesia, but occasional delays, or even cancellation are tolerated due to unprecedented traffic, severe weather, etc.

 When dealing with large corporate, business meetings can be held at the company’s premises as they have complete meeting and conference facilities for that purpose.

-It is also common to have a business negotiation held in a meeting room in a hotel or an office building with convenient location.
+It is also common to have a business negotiation held in a meeting room in a hotel or an office building with a convenient location.

 This might be irritating and seem unproductive for some foreigners who have just gotten into the Indonesian business culture.